Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Although the tutorial is built with many sections for readibility, I suggest progressing linearly since knowhow acquired in section n will sometimes be useful for section n+1.

+__Tutorial status__: this page is finished, but the tutorial has never been tested yet.
+Happy to have feedbacks, and to revise and add content.

 # Introduction

 This tutorial describes how to run the Fast Ocean Atmosphere Model ([Jacob, 1997]('https://ftp.mcs.anl.gov/pub/People/jacob/RLJdissertation.ps.gz)) on the linux cluster of Univ.
 Bourgogne (CCUB, Dijon).
 It should be easy to adapt to other clusters.